weavedigitalstudio/gp-beaver-integration/README.md

 3. **Color Documentation**: Includes a shortcode `[gp_global_color_grid]` for use on a style guide which creates a visual display of your color palette, perfect for style guides or documentation pages.

 4. **Brand Consistency Controls**:
-   - Disables the "Add to Palette" button in Beaver Builder's color picker to prevent users from creating custom colors outside the GeneratePress palette
+   - Disables the "Add to Palette" button in Beaver Builder's new color picker to prevent users from creating custom colors outside the GeneratePress palette
    - Removes both system fonts and Google fonts from Beaver Builder by default to enforce the use of your GeneratePress Font Library
+   - Hides the "Saved Colors" section in the color picker to keep focus on the global brand colors
+   - Automatically sets the "Presets" tab as the default active tab in color pickers for faster building and quick access to your brand colors

 ## How It Works